andres-lowrie/lang/docs/content/docs/basics/functions.md

   + h + i + j
 ```

-You only need the `=` operator when your function takes parameters.

-You can use shorthand form for functions with multiple retuns can also be one
+You can use shorthand form for functions with multiple retuns as well:
-liners

 ```
-yes_no = true, false
+yes_no -> true, false
 ```

-The compiler will create a [body block]() around anything on the right hand side
+By default, the compiler will create a [body block]() around anything on the
-of the thin arrow if you don't specify one.
+right hand side of the thin arrow if you don't specify one.

 The only time you're required to specify one (body block) is when you want to be
 explicit about the return of a function